Our Delaware Travel Guide

-Delaware is home to some of the finest beaches along the Atlantic coast.
+This state is home to some of the finest beaches along the Atlantic coast.
+This travel guide will show you what Delaware is known for, things to do, major attractions and more.
 Spreading over a mere 2,489 square miles of land, Delaware is the second smallest and one of the most densely populated states in America.
 Read our guides to get more information about visiting this state.

 First, a little history…

 In 1962 Delaware was organized into three counties: New Castle, Kent, and Sussex.
 Most industries and populations are concentrated in the northern part of the state, around Wilmington.
 Before Europeans settled Delaware, the area was home to different Native American tribes, including Lenni Lenape, Susquehanna, and Nanticoke.
 On December 7, 1787, the State of Delaware came to be known as “The First State” as it was the first state to ratify the U.S. Constitution that had just been enacted.

 Travel Guides for this State

 Situated in Wilmington, Nemours Estate was built in the early 20th century by Alfred du Pont as a gift for his wife, Alicia.
 This beautiful mansion has 77 rooms complemented by 200 acres of lawns, meadows, and woodlands.
 It also has the most extensive formal French gardens in North America.
 In addition, be sure to visit the beautiful Reflecting Pool on the property and the Chauffeur’s Garage, which holds a collection of vintage automobiles.

 Winterthur Museum and Gardens